helpyio/helpy/README.md

 - Improve test coverage.
 - Continue to clean up and remove cruft (this is based on an old rails 2 project)
 - Bring back labels (tag) functionality for discussions.
 This is partially there now, but is not in the UI yet.
-- Multiple agent/admin roles
+- Multiple agent/admin roles (stubbed in already)
-- Create KB article from discussion
-- Common replies to discussions
+- Omniauth login, with import of user avatars
-- Some kind of rules capability
+- Some kind of rules capability linked to tagging, etc.
 - Dynamic/Behavioral Personalization